-A student or faculty with a drug test that is positive for THC will be dismissed from the program, regardless of the source of the THC.
+A student with a drug test that is positive for THC will be dismissed from the program, regardless of the source of the THC.
 This may include but is not limited to recreational marijuana, CBD products, and medical marijuana.

-Any clinical instructor or student with a positive drug screen that is being treated for chronic pain management must show written proof he/she is being treated appropriately in a pain control clinic.
-The clinical instructor or student can expect to be interviewed by the affiliation site appointed physician and deemed safe.
+Any student with a positive drug screen that is being treated for chronic pain management must show written proof he/she is being treated appropriately in a pain control clinic.
 A student who is determined to be unsafe in the lab or clinical due to medication use of any kind will be dismissed from the nursing program